 Uniform Motion Calendar

-Uniform Motion Calendar ("UMC") hearings are held every other Tuesday at 9:30 A.M. and every Thursday at 9:30 A.M. and are set through the Online Scheduling System.
+Uniform Motion Calendar ("UMC") hearings are held every other Tuesday at 9:30 A.M. and every Thursday at 9:30 A.M. and are set through the Online Scheduling System through Online Services.
 If a date is not shown as available in Online Scheduling System, that date will not have UMC hearings on that day.
 All non-evidentiary motions, uncontested motions, etc. can be set for a 5-minute hearing that DOES NOT require testimony.
 (NO Summary Judgment, Damages, Evidentiary hearings or Eviction matters will be heard at UMC).
 Scheduling is solely between the parties.
 Please do not call the Judicial Assistant to schedule or cancel a UMC hearing.
 Division RD requires compliance with Local Rule 4 and/or Administrative Order 3.603 before setting any hearing (except continuances and extension of time).
 The parties must speak with each other and make a good faith attempt to resolve the matter without a hearing.

 Attorney must first file the original motion and notice of hearing with the Clerk's office and give opposing side(s) at least five (5) working days' notice.
 Do not mail courtesy hard copies of the UMC Notice of Hearing or Motions to the court.

 Cancellation of UMC hearings

-To cancel a hearing scheduled for UMC, the scheduling attorney's office must login to the Online Scheduling System, select "Uniform Motion Calendar Scheduling"; Select "Cancel Hearings" and follow the directions on the screen.
+To cancel a hearing scheduled for UMC, the scheduling attorney's office must login to the Online Scheduling System through Online Services, select "Uniform Motion Calendar Scheduling"; Select "Cancel Hearings" and follow the directions on the screen.
 Please do not call the Judicial Assistant to schedule or cancel a UMC hearing.